STEEPLE INN 2471

 SPA TERRACE 300

-Enjoying a visit to their Grannies we have Herbie McCabe Ernie McCabe, Edith Buick and Anna McCabe.
+Enjoying their visit to Grannies we have Herbie McCabe, Ernie McCabe (Father), Edith Buick and Anna McCabe.

-Standing behind is Edith's mum Winnie Buick, the dog's name is unknown.
+Standing behind is Edith's mum Winnie Buick, the dog's name is unknown, the year is 1941.

 SPA TERRACE 347